-Rachel's works have been exhibited in numerous cities in the US, as well in Canada, the UK, Ireland, Finland, Iceland, Sweden, France, Hungary, Germany, Italy, Croatia, Colombia, Argentina, Japan, Taiwan, Hong Kong, Korea, Iran, Israel, and Qatar.
-Her work is held in numerous private and public collections.
-Rachel is also currently curator and co-director of Cinema Reset, the new media program of the New Orleans Film Festival.
+Weaver's works have been exhibited in numerous cities in the US, as well as in Mexico, Canada, the UK, Ireland, Finland, Iceland, Sweden, Hungary, France, Germany, Italy, Spain, Croatia, Colombia, Argentina, China, Japan, Taiwan, Hong Kong, Korea, Tunisia, Iran, Israel, and Qatar.
+She was awarded residencies at the Santa Fe Art Institute, the University of Utah Taft Nicholson Center for Environmental Humanities, the Icelandic Textiles Center, and The Weight of Mountains Filmmaking Residency program.

-As an educator, Rachel is dedicated to working with marginalized communities, fighting for inclusivity, and teaching art, technology, and media tools.
+Born in Austin, Texas in 1985, Weaver spent her childhood in Alaska and West Virginia.
+She holds an MFA from Indiana University Bloomington, and a BA from Berea College.
 She currently lives and works in Appalachia, where she is an Assistant Professor of Creative Technologies in the School of Visual Arts at Virginia Tech.

 The bell hooks Institute